How are Overuse Injuries Different than Other Injuries?

 Building a solid foundation of strength is highly recommended for all sports and activities.
 Do not sacrifice overall fitness for sport-specific strength, especially before the body is fully developed.
 Focus on training the total athlete gradually with adequate resting time.
 Competing in several sports throughout the year will prevent sport-specific repetitive stress as long as there is adequate rest between seasons.

 The American Academy of Pediatrics Council on Sports Medicine and Fitness recommends that children play only one sporting activity to a maximum of five days a week, with a minimum of one day off per week.
 Giving children an additional two to three months off per year from a particular sport will allow the body to heal and recharge the mind.
 The council also recommends playing multiple sports, especially before puberty.
 Children who play multiple sports have fewer injuries and continue to play longer and at higher levels than children who specialize in one sport before puberty.15

 As your children mature, educate yourself on preventing overuse injuries common in their sports.
-The STOP Sports Injuries campaign offers injury prevention resources for specific sports, which are great references for helping youth athletes play sports in safer and smarter ways.
+STOP Sports Injuries offers injury prevention resources for specific sports, which are great references for helping youth athletes play sports in safer and smarter ways.
 The following summary of common upper and lower body overuse injuries seen in many sports explains how to recognize, treat and prevent them.

 Common Upper Body Overuse Injuries